Messages

 Messages are objects that contain:

-• Metadata - Optional fields such as response information, or token usage
+Metadata - Optional fields such as additional LLM response information.

 use NeuronAI\Chat\Messages\UserMssage;